Single Sign-On Authentication

 Users from your Identity Provider and users you add via Helpjuice Dashboard are independent.
 You can have people signing in via SSO and/or regular email/password at the same time without a problem.

-When a user authenticates via SSO, Helpjuice will try to match the signing-in user to an existent one by email.
-If they exist, they are authenticated and signed in, password and other user details are left untouched.
+When a user authenticates via SSO, Helpjuice will try to match the signing-in user to an existing one by email.
+If it exists and is already a member of your KB, he is authenticated and signed in, password and other user details are left untouched.
+If it exists but isn't a member of your KB yet, an email invitation will be sent.
+The user must accept it before he is allowed to access the KB.
 If no user matches, a new one is created with the Viewer role and an auto-generated password is forwarded to their email.
 This user can then sign in either via SSO or regular email/password authentication without a problem.
 We need to provide a password to SSO users so they can update their profile details in Helpjuice dashboard and therefore this email cannot be deactivated.

 Troubleshoot SSO Issues